SpotOnInc/renovate-config/README.md

 ---

 In case when new `default.json` config does not apply more than 6 hours - create test repo and copy-paste the whole `default.json`, but rename it to `renovate.json`.
 Renovatebot will test the configuration and create issues if it found problems with the configuration.
 Or you can ask ChatGPT :)

+### New Releases

+To create a new release, go [here](https://github.com/SpotOnInc/renovate-config/actions/workflows/release.yaml).

+If there are no releases for more than 30 days and in `main` present something that is ready to be released - the release will be [automatically triggered](.github/workflows/trigger-release.yaml).

 ## Useful links